theirc/airbel/src/_projects/transforming-treatment-for-acute-malnutrition.md

       and support policymakers.
   - date: 2022-11-01 00:00:00
     title: >-
-      We published an effectiveness study from our operational research Mali in Nutrients, a peer-reviewed journal
+      Published an  effectiveness study from our operational research Mali in Nutrients, a peer-reviewed journal
     link: https://www.mdpi.com/2072-6643/14/22/4923
     link_title:
     description_markdown: >-
       This study reviewed results from over 27,000 patients treated with the simplified protocol since 2018.
 The results were very strong.
-We demonstrated that the simplified protocol is highly effective -- patients had an overall recovery rate of 92%, a mean length of stay (the amount of time in treatment) of 40 days, and a mean RUTF consumption of 62 sachets.
+We demonstrated that the simplified protocol is highly effective – patients had an overall recovery rate of 92%, a mean length of stay (the amount of time in treatment) of 40 days, and a mean RUTF consumption of 62 sachets.
-      We also demonstrated that Community Health Worker (CHW) delivery of treatment is just as effective as care in a health facility, and makes treatment more accessible -- CHWs recovered patients at a 94% rate.
+      We also demonstrated that Community Health Worker (CHW) delivery of treatment is just as effective as care in a health facility, and makes treatment more accessible – CHWs recovered patients at a 94% rate.
   - date: 2021-01-01 00:00:00
-    title: "We developed a UNICEF partnership to scale up simplified\_approaches and are now leading a consortium of our team,\_Action Against Hunger, and Save the Children"
+    title: "Developed a UNICEF partnership to scale up simplified\_approaches and are now leading a consortium of our team,\_Action Against Hunger, and Save the Children"
     link:
     link_title:
     description_markdown: >-